apella1/apella1/README.md

 - 👋 Hi, I’m John Apella.
-- 👀 I’m interested in AI projects.
+- 👀 I’m interested in software development and AI projects.
 - 🌱 I’m currently learning full stack software engineering.
 - 💞️ I’m looking to collaborate on all ineteresting projects along the way.
 - 📫 How to reach me.
 You can email me @johncollons5@gmail.com.
 Twitter@apella_john.